 With the agreement, the two institutions hope to create a behavioral health research center in St. Petersburg that combines the pedagogical and scientific skills of faculty from Yale and Saint Petersburg.

 Such a center would allow the resources of the two institutions to be better aligned, not just in responding to the HIV syndemic but also to other societal problems that joint research can study with an eye to developing evidence-based solutions.

 Cleary noted that the relationship between the two institutions has already been collaborative and productive.
 It should become more so.

 “I have incredible optimism of what the future holds for us,” he said.

-This Article was submitted by Denise L Meyer, on Tuesday, October 15, 2013.
+This article was submitted by Denise L Meyer on October 15, 2013.